nazim806/react-to-do-app/README.md

 Step 1: Start a React App

-Intiate react app
+Intiate react app:

 $ npx create-react-app react-to-do-app

 once created, navigate to the project:

 $ cd react-to-do-app

-Then run the project
+Then run the project:

 $ npm run start

 Step 2:Style your App.
 Go to src/App.css file add classes such as app, todo-list and todo.